 Coronavirus Protection - Swiss Cheese Model

-The coronavirus pandemic has affected over 43 million people globally and resulted in over one million deaths.
+The coronavirus pandemic has affected overglobally and resulted in over one million deaths.
 Its consequences are not measured only as a fatality rate - lockdowns resulting in shutting down businesses, social restrictions, isolation, and stress have been shared by everybody now.
-Many of us experience disappointment and distrust in the authorities because the situation has lasted for so long now, and nobody came up with a better idea than 'wear a mask'.
-Pandemic fatigue kicks in, and we feel like we've lost control of our lives completely, and there's nothing we can do.
+Many of us experience disappointment and distrust in the authorities because the situation has lasted for so long now, and nobody came up with a better idea than 'wear a mask'. kicks in, and we feel like we've lost control of our lives completely, and there's nothing we can do.

 (last updated Nov 2020)